hanjingo/doc/interview.md

 The Google Breakpad will storage the core file when application crashed.
 It contains the runtime values, environment setting and source code.
 It will help you a lot by checkout the core file.

 For more info, see: [Development Tools#Breakpad](PROJ/dev_tool.md)

----

-## Behavior Test

-### Deadline

-#### What steps did you take to stay focused and deliver on time?

-To stay focused and deliver on time, key steps included prioritizing tasks, utilizing time-blocking, and eliminating distractions by diabling notifications and using headphones.

-#### How did you use key milestones to prioritize tasks and ensure timely delivery, and what did you do if a milestone was at risk?

-Key milestones serve as crucial checkpoints that transform a project's major components into actionable tasks.
-This leads to the development of the best plans.
-I prioritize tasks by planning backward from the milestones to identify the cirtical path and ensure that high-risk elements are addressed early.
-When a milestone is at risk, I communicate with stakeholders to manage expectations, assess the impact on the schedule, and then reallocate resources accordingly.

-#### How did you handle unexpected delays on the critical path, and what specific actions did you take to get back on track?

-To handle unexpected critical path delays, I immediately assess the impact, communicate transparently with stakeholders, and implement schedule compression techniques like crashing (adding resources) or fast-tracking (parallel tasks).
-My focus is on reassessing the schedule to identify new bottlenecks and updating the project plan to regain lost time.